Aramii0001/CMU-AI-Scholars-PawSpective/model_card.md

 Augmented Data Size: 2728 images
 Image Shape: [128, 128, 3]

-# **Performance Metrics:**
-Evaluation Metrics: TBD
-Training Accuracy: TBD
-Validation Accuracy: TBD
-Testing Accuracy: TBD

 # **Evaluation Results:**
-TBD (testing accuracy goes here)
+Model Accuracy
+Testing Accuracy: 53.7%

 # **Ethical Considerations and Limitations**
 This model is not sufficent for professional use, or for wildlife monitoring.
 The only animals trained on by this model are almost exclusively domestic cats and dogs.